empathyco/x/packages/x-svg-converter/README.md

 ### Params

 It receives two parameters, the first one should be the path to the folder containing the SVGs.
-The second one indicates if the source SVGs should be deleted at the end of the process (`--keep-svgs`).
+The second one indicates if the source SVG files should persist at the end of the process (`--keep-svgs`).
 By default, the SVGs are deleted.

 - **sourcePath**: path of the folder with the SVGs.
 - **keepSVGs**: indicates if the SVGs are deleted at the end. `false` by default.